brettz9/idb-schema/Readme.md

 Switch current store.
 Use it to make operations with indexes.

+This can be the name of a store, or it can also be an actual IndexedDB store object.

 ### schema.addIndex(name, field, [opts])

 Create index with `name` and to `field` (or array of fields).